Y0Coss/docs-fork/pages/network/load_balancer/create_headers/guide.en-gb.md

 4. real_ip_header X-Forwarded-For;
 ```

-- Then enable the new configuration with :
+- Then enable the new configuration with:

 ```bash
 service nginx reload